 Indie drama in which you play a woman returning from a trip to Europe to find her massive house empty, her family missing and her three-ring binders strewn about every room.
 Explore the gloomy abode, discover secrets, uncover mysteries, read notes, it's all going on here.

-The distinctly not-underwater expansion to XCOM: Enemy Unknown promises a extra-terrestrial swathe of new additions, from cybernetically augmented soldiers and Mechtoid alien foes to all new maps and tactical challenges.
+The distinctly not-underwater expansion to XCOM: Enemy Unknown delivered an extra-terrestrial swathe of new additions, from cybernetically augmented soldiers and Mechtoid alien foes to all new maps and tactical challenges.
 The name's fairly ominous sounding too, in a "what if we're the real monsters" sort of way.
-Enemy Within launches November 15.